 Thang Long Water Puppet Theatre

-Water Puppets is a tradition unique to Northern Vietnam, which originated in the Red River Delta back in the 11th century.
+Water Puppets is a tradition unique to Northern Vietnam, which originated in the Red River Delta in the 11th century.
 It is a thing to do in Hanoi to experience the cultural highlights of northern Vietnam.

 The puppet shows retell the Vietnamese folklore, legends, and rice harvest celebrations.
 Charming music by a Vietnamese orchestra playing wooden bells, horns, cymbals, bamboo flutes, and drums accompany the whole storytelling.
-The puppets are supported by large rods and controlled by few puppeteers behind the bamboo screen.
+The puppets are supported by large rods and controlled by a few puppeteers behind the bamboo screen.

 Other visitors agree that it is a spectacle and photos don’t give justice.
 They say that the puppetry manifested during the show is just impressive, and the stories they narrate are lovely and humorous-definitely a must-watch piece of art.